How do I allow students to add content to Lessons?

 - Check Create Gradebook item for these if the student content pages are to be graded and enter maximum points.

 - Check Add comments section to each page if you will allow other students to comment on the student pages.

 - Check Make these comments anonymous if you want student comments to be anonymous.

 - Check Grade these comments if you want to grade student comments on other student pages.

-- Check Add a peer review rubic to each page if you want to allow students to grade other student pages based on a rubric.
+- Check Add a peer review rubric to each page if you want to allow students to grade other student pages based on a rubric.

 - Select a rubric.
-The Sample Peer Evaluation rubric (selected by default), or you may click Create a new rubric to create one.
+You may choose the Sample Peer Evaluation rubric, or you may click Create a new rubric to create one.

 - Set the Open/Due dates for peer evaluation.

 - If you want students to be able to review their own pages, check the box for Allow self-grade.

 - Check Student pages will be jointly owned by all members of a group rather than an individual to allow site groups (rather than individuals) to create Student Pages.
 Each group member will be allowed to add/edit content on the group's Student Pages.

 - Check the box for Use rubric for student within a group to evaluate each other if you would like groups to use rubrics.

 - Check the box for Students only see their own page if you want the student pages to be visible only to the instructor and the author of the page.

 Note: All of the settings listed above are optional.